9 Best Wigwam Socks Fully Reviewed

 Durable, even after multiple washes

 These socks are great to wear year-round, providing the comfort and durability needed for hiking and other outdoor activities while also being light and breathable.
 There is mesh throughout the shin and instep for max ventilation, while also allowing moisture to evaporate quickly.Read more

 This Wigwam sock is made from tercel, a recyclable fiber from wood pulp, along with nylon, acrylic, cotton, spandex, and Coolmax polyester.
 It has cushioning at the bottom of the foot, and mesh at the instep an shin, as well as a supportive arch that gives a secure fit, a welt top and “Y” heel pocket.

-These are the lighter option compared to the Merino Comfort Hiker.
-But what is lacks in weight it makes up for in its enhanced breathability.
+These are a lighter option compared to the Merino Comfort Hiker.
+But what it lacks in weight it makes up for in its enhanced breathability.
 The mesh allows for plenty of air circulation, and the Coolmax polyester aids in keeping things, well, cool.
 This makes it one comfortable sock for warmer weather walking or backpacking when traveling.